evolutics/iftree/README.md

 ### Standard fields

-When you use fields from the following list only, an initializer for your asset type is generated without further configuration.
+When you use a subset of the following fields only, an initializer for your asset type is generated without further configuration.
 You can still override these field names with a [custom initializer](#templateinitializer).

 - **`contents_bytes:`** `&'static [u8]`